elton-okawa/ts-deterministic-lockstep-study/docs/deterministic-lockstep.md

 - Own input is considered predicted because we didn't confirmed that server received in time

 ## Server

+Server stores clients input in a ring buffer in order to avoid excessive memory allocation.

 Server advance one frame only if it has inputs from all clients from that frame.
 This could harm the entire gameplay because a single disconnected/lagged client would block the server.